Google

 The conclusion that Dr Amirkhanov and Dr Lev came to was that the burial of the statuette of bison occurred during the course of a magic hunting rite.
 It was broken deliberately, so that the magic would stop the actual bison from running away in reality.

-In favor of this interpretation is the fact that the primitive sculptor depicted not an adult male bison, but a young female, which is more easily hunted.
+In favour of this interpretation is the fact that the primitive sculptor depicted not an adult male bison, but a young female, which is more easily hunted.

 The close similarity of the image to the original would have been believed to contribute to successful hunting.